 Are pets permitted?

-Fish, birds, cats and dogs are permitted at Thoburn Village and Cribbs Residential Center.
-Pets are not permitted at Grace Rehabilitation and Health Center.
-Pets are permitted to visit as long as their records and vaccines have been kept up-to-date.
+Birds, cats and fish are permitted at Cribbs Residential Center.
 Please ask your Wesbury representative for the Pet Policy.

 Can I bring a car?

 Can Wesbury accommodate special dietary requests?

 Yes– At Cribbs Residential Center, personal care services can be added for a daily fee.
 Nursing staff can provide additional support such as administering medications, or helping with bathing, dressing, and grooming.